sunmingtao/poker-hand-analysis/Leaks.md

 28. A high cbet wet board (A3 cbet Jc9c5d)
 29. A high call half pot bet on wet board (e.g AsKd on Tc8c6d)
 30. QQ call half pot bet on A high board in multiway pot (e.g. QQ on AJ68)
+31. QT cbet half pot on AAJ (should either check or bet 1/4 on top card paird board)

 ## Turn